Making Free Proxies with Tor and Ansible

 I should’ve checked to see if there’s a Dockerized way of creating a Tor connection.
 Guess I needed an excuse to finally automate Proxmox.
 Feel free to deviate from what I did here, but the concepts will still apply.

-services, I used Ansible and Proxmox to create 4 LXC containers, each one
+To create a bunch of these tor services, I used Ansible and Proxmox to create 4 LXC containers, each one

 with Alpine and a static IP.
 I wanted them to be as lightweight as possible just in-case I need more.